EveripediaNetwork/summary-banana-template/README.md

 ### OUTPUT
 ```
+{
-{"Tron is a decentralized, blockchain-based, open-source protocol supporting various kinds of blockchain networks and smart contract systems.."
+  "Tron is a decentralized, blockchain-based, open-source protocol supporting various kinds of blockchain networks and smart contract systems.."
 }

 ```